guoyangzou/DeepKme/README.md

 You can use it to make prediction:

-    # load weights to the defined model
+    # Load weights to the defined model
-    model.load_weights("./Model_split/Km1_CSTCS_3746.hdf5")  # you can load any model weights as you need in Model_split folder.
+    model.load_weights("./Model_split/Km1_CSTCS_3746.hdf5")  ## you can load any model weights as you need in Model_split folder.

-    # load the positive samples
+    # Load the positive samples
-    df_Kme = pd.read_csv("./datasets/KmeSites_Collected.csv")  # you can prepare your own unlabled datasets for predicting the Kme/1/2/3 score.
+    df_Kme = pd.read_csv("./datasets/KmeSites_Collected.csv")  ## you can prepare your own unlabled datasets for predicting the Kme/1/2/3 score.

-    # encoding
+    # Encoding
     def fun_ser_to_numpy_onehot(Se,label):
         AAs = ['Q', 'L', 'N', 'G', 'R', 'F', '_', 'W', 'T', 'E', 'K', 'I', 'D', 'V', 'Y', 'S', 'A', 'C', 'M', 'H', 'P'] Se = Se.copy()